PDOK/gokoala/README.md

 GoKoala supports:

-- [OGC API Common](https://ogcapi.ogc.org/common/) serves landing page and conformance declaration.
+- [OGC API Common](https://ogcapi.ogc.org/common/) landing page and conformance declaration.
 Also serves OpenAPI specification and interactive Swagger UI.
-Multilingual support is available.
+  - Multilingual support is available.
+  - API responses are available in JSON (primary), HTML (for humans) and Markdown (for agents).
 - [OGC API Features](https://ogcapi.ogc.org/features/) supports Part 1 (core), Part 2 (crs), Part 3 (cql) and Part 5 (
   schema) of the spec.
   - Serves features as HTML, GeoJSON and JSON-FG.